Cataract Surgery Day

 - Dilation eye drops will be placed into your eye and local anesthetics will be given.
 You will remain awake during the procedure.

-- Your doctor will use a hand-held blade to create a small corneal incision.
-A tiny probe will be inserted to gently break up the cloudy lens using ultrasound waves.
-This same tool is used to remove the lens fragments from the eye.
+- Your doctor will use a LenSx laser to create a small corneal incision and gently break up the cloudy lens.
+This makes it less invasive to remove the lens fragments from the eye.
 This is called phacoemulsification.

 The replacement lens you choose will be permanent and will feel natural in your eye.